 What are full-mouth reconstructions?

 A full-mouth reconstruction of all of your teeth is more than just for cosmetic appearances.
 The health of your smile deserves a dentist who has experience in delivering full-mouth reconstructions for patients with severe dental needs.
-At Something To Smile About in Merrimack, NH, our general and cosmetic dentist, Dr. Kevin Boulard, does not shy away from patients who have difficult dental cases.
+At Something To Smile About in Merrimack, NH, our general dentist, Dr. Kevin Boulard, does not shy away from patients who have difficult dental cases.
 His services can enhance the health, function, and appearance of your gums, teeth, and jawbone.
 Full-mouth restoration at Something To Smile About may include (but is not limited to) tooth extractions, gum treatments, inlays, onlays, bridges, crowns, porcelain veneers, implants, and dentures.
 Some full-mouth reconstruction procedures may also take a bone or gum graft to replace bone loss.
 Dr. Boulard will listen to your concerns and goals prior to making your personal full-mouth restoration treatment program.
 Call and schedule your consultation today.

 Who needs a full-mouth reconstruction?